-Soldier shoots knife attacker near Louvre in Paris
+Louvre knife attacker shot by soldier

 - The attacker pulled out a knife after he was denied entry to the shopping mall, BFMTV said

-(CNN)A soldier on duty near the Louvre museum in the French capital, Paris, opened fire on a man who attempted to attack him with a knife, officials said.
+(CNN)A soldier on duty near the Louvre museum in the French capital, Paris, opened fire on a man who attempted to attack him with a machete on Friday.

 The man had rushed towards a group of soldiers and guards in the Carrousel du Louvre, the underground plaza near the museum, according to Michel Cadot, the Paris prefect.
-The soldier fired five shots.
+Wielding the weapon, the man shouted "Allahu akbar" (God is greatest), Cadot said.

-The attacker was armed with a knife, was wearing two backpacks and may have had a second weapon.
-He was seriously injured by a bullet to the stomach, Cadot said.
-The solider was lightly injured.
+The attacker was wearing two backpacks and may have had a second weapon, Cadot said.
+He was seriously injured by a bullet to the stomach.
+One solider was slightly injured on the scalp.

-No explosives were found in the man's backpacks.
-The suspect has been taken into custody alive.
+No explosives were found in the backpacks of the man, who was taken into custody alive and conscious.
+He is being tended to by firefighters, Cadot said.

-About 200 people are in lock-down inside the Carrousel du Louvre shopping mall and the metro station has been shut down, Cadot said.
+A second man was arrested, although it was immediately clear whether he was connected to the attack.

-The French Interior Ministry tweeted that there was an ongoing "serious security incident" near the Louvre.
+About 250 visitors who were in the Louvre museum at the time were taken to secure aread, Cadot said, and will be evacuated in small groups.